luanvasconcelos/Complete-Python-Bootcamp/README.md

 7. The __Object Oriented Programming Homework__ required the completion of classes attributes and methods to calculate tasks for objects responses;
 8. The __OOP Challenge__ asked to create a bank related class and fill methods and attributes to compute a client's name and balance account as it makes deposits and withdraws;
 9. The __Errors and Exceptions Homework__ demanded the use of 'try', 'except' and 'else' statements to to handle errors and exceptions;
+10. The __Milestone Project 2__ asked for the creation of a simplified version of Blackjack card game by using OOP to work around objects, attributes, classes and a few functions to make the game with the end user.
+This assessment was much bigger than the other ones as it involved much more complex actions than the Milestone Project 1;